canonical/ubuntu-core-docs/en/guides/go-to-production/advanced.md

 The process requires a serial assertion signed by your brand account.
 To support you in managing you keys and signing the serial assertion during the production process Canonical have developed an open source tool called the [Serial Vault](http://github.com/ubuntu-core/identity-vault).

-The Serial Vault allows you to make sure the device leaves production ready to communicate with the branded store and gives you confidence that only devices produced by you have access to your snaps.
+The Serial Vault allows you to make sure the device leaves production ready to communicate with the brand store and gives you confidence that only devices produced by you have access to your snaps.

 ## Distribute your devices

-When your devices are in the field and operational they will communicate with your branded store to identify when updates are available or to install snaps that the user wants.
+When your devices are in the field and operational they will communicate with your brand store to identify when updates are available or to install snaps that the user wants.